 herbs and serve baked potatoes while they are still hot.

-give honey or corn syrup to children younger than 12 months.
+give honey to children younger than 12 months.
 It can

 contain spores of C. botulinum.

 ByHealthwise StaffPrimary Medical ReviewerE.
 Gregory Thompson, MD - Internal MedicineKathleen Romito, MD - Family MedicineJohn Pope, MD - PediatricsAdam Husney, MD - Family Medicine